ycherkasov/historical-projects/strauscpp4/ch01_intro/readme.txt

 * Move semantics, a way of transmitting information without copying
 * A way of stating that a function may not throw exceptions noexcept
 * A proper name for the null pointer
-* The range-forstatement
+* The range-for statement
-* Override controls:final and override
+* Override controls: final and override
 * Type aliases, a mechanism for providing an alias for a type or a template.
 * In particular, a way of defining a template by binding some arguments of another template
 * Typed and scoped enumerations: enum class